 Jaw pain on the right side and jaw pain on the left side of your face may be due to entirely different causes.
 Fortunately, you’ve found a Sunday dentist who can see you in an emergency and correctly diagnose your pain in jaw.
-Treatment for the pain in your jaw in Yonkers may require extensive work or simple techniques designed to ease tension.
-Either way, your Yonkers dentists tells you what steps to take to end your pain.
+Treatment for the pain in your jaw may require extensive work or simple techniques designed to ease tension.
+Either way, your dental providers tell you what steps to take to end your pain.

 Some types of pain should never go undiagnosed or untreated.
 Jaw pain is a common condition that can be debilitating because of how critical your jaw is for eating and communicating: two essential activities for survival in the modern world.

-Without the correct diagnosis from a top Yonkers dentist, pain in your jaw can even lead to problems that last a lifetime.
+Without the correct diagnosis from the dentist, pain in your jaw can even lead to problems that last a lifetime.
 Treatment is varied because the causes are numerous, but your dentist won’t stop searching for a cause.
 The best treatment gets you back to your normal, pain-free self.

 Mild, Moderate or Severe